-Yet, empirical evidence from numerous studies shows that the attack tools traded in these markets do work [3], [4], [9], and the losses caused by cybercrime are real [10].
+Yet, empirical evidence from numerous studies shows that the attack tools traded in these markets do work [4], [3], [9], and the losses caused by cybercrime are real [10].
 How can these observations be reconciled with the understanding that cybercrime markets cannot work?
-The explanation is that current markets are run under a different structure than IRC markets: rather than anonymous, free-to-join, unregulated communities of criminals, modern cybercrime markets are run as virtual forums [4], [5], [11], [12].
-Forums provide an easy way for the community administrators to control the flow of users into the community and to enforce, through moderation, a number of rules that can be aimed - in a coherent market design structure - at mitigating the issues of information asymmetry [11].
+The explanation is that current markets are run under a different structure than IRC markets: rather than anonymous, free-to-join, unregulated communities of criminals, modern cybercrime markets are run as virtual forums [5], [4], [11], [12].
+Forums provide an easy way for the community and to enforce, through moderation, a number of rules that can be aimed - in a coherent market design structure - at mitigating the issues of information asymmetry [11].
 Proper regulation is, therefore, the key to a successful market.